hyperledger-cacti/cacti/rfcs/formats/identity.md

 **Verification Material for BlockchainNetworkMultiSig:**

 **multisigKeys** - Map of participant DID to its verificationMethod.
 This contains one entry for each participant unit in `networkParticipants` list.
-The key is the participant unit's DID and the value is a DID URI to the verification method of the participant DID.
+The key is the participant unit's DID, and the value is a DID URI to the verification method of the participant DID.

 Eg. If `network_participant_1` has a DID `did:<iin_name>:<network_participant_1>`, then `multisigKeys` will contain one verification method of the DID Document like `"did:<iin_name>:<network_participant_1>":"did:<iin_name>:<network_participant_1>#verificationMethod1"`